 MRM80 offers a decent volume of fire, best against large slow targets.
 ERML pinpoint helps against smaller targets.

 Offers a massive volume of fire - it's not efficient due to MRM spread, but used against large slow targets it can still overwhelm.
 You can eat the ghost heat and alpha all three, but fall back to 2+1 volleys when DPS is needed.

-Having a third MRM40 is not unlike having 4x ML, but with this you have more synergy (no laser duration) and you can get more than 20 pinpoint damage by getting in very close range.
+Having a third MRM40 is not unlike having 4x ML, but with this you have more synergy (no laser duration) and one MRM40 can achieve more than the 4ML's 20 pinpoint damage by getting into very close range.